8 Tips For Writing A Great Reflective Essay

 Introduction

 In this part, you set the tone for your reflection.
-You implicitly or explicitly say what will you reflect about, and what prompted you to do that.
-If you’re writing an academic paper, you’ll have to be more direct and for example, say: “what follows, are my reflections on what I’ve learned about life during the first year of college”.
+You implicitly or explicitly say what will you reflect on, and what prompted you to do that.
+If you’re writing an academic paper, you’ll have to be more direct and for example, say: “What follows, are my reflections on what I’ve learned about life during the first year of college”.

 Body